igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Introduction     {#introduction}
 ============

-Some applications, especially applications with real-time requirements, need a partially reliable transport.
+Some applications, especially applications with near real-time requirements, need a partially reliable transport.
 These applications typically communicate data in application-specific messages that are serialized over QUIC streams.
 Applications desire partially reliable transport when their messages expire and lose their usefulness due to later events (time passing, newer messages, etc).